tpm2-software/tpm2-tools/man/tpm2_sign.1.md

     termed as cpHash.
 NOTE: When this option is selected, The tool will not actually execute the command, it simply returns a cpHash.

+  * **\--commit-index**=_NATURALNUMBER_

+    The commit counter value to determine the key index to use in an ECDAA signing scheme.
+The default counter value is 0.

   * **ARGUMENT** the command line argument specifies the file data for sign.

 ## References